Department of Enterprise, Investment and Trade

-The New South Wales Department of Enterprise, Investment and Trade was a department of the government of New South Wales that delivered services to promote enterprise, investment, trade, hospitality, racing, arts, tourism and sport in the state of New South Wales, Australia.
-The Department was the lead agency of the Enterprise, Investment and Trade cluster of the NSW government.
+The New South Wales Department of Enterprise, Investment and Trade (DEIT) was a department of the government of New South Wales that delivered services to promote enterprise, investment, trade, hospitality, racing, arts, tourism and sport in the state of New South Wales, Australia.
+The department was the lead agency of the Enterprise, Investment and Trade cluster of the NSW government.

-The Department was formed on 21 December 2021 following the second arrangement of the Perrottet ministry.
-On 12 April 2024, the Minns Labor Government announced that the Department would be re-organised as part of a Machinery of Government change, and would be renamed as the Department of Creative Industries, Tourism, Hospitality and Sport from 1 July 2024.
+The department was formed on 21 December 2021 following the second arrangement of the Perrottet ministry.
+On 12 April 2024, the Minns Labor Government announced that the department would be re-organised as part of a Machinery of Government change, and would be renamed as the Department of Creative Industries, Tourism, Hospitality and Sport from 1 July 2024.

 Structure

-The Department was the lead agency in the Enterprise, Investment and Trade cluster, led by secretary, Elizabeth Mildwater from October 2022.
+The department was the lead agency in the Enterprise, Investment and Trade cluster, led by secretary, Elizabeth Mildwater from October 2022.
 The Group Deputy Secretary of Tourism, Sport and Arts within the department is presently Kate Foy.

 The incumbent secretary was Amy Brown, who was appointed in January 2022 and was the CEO of Investment NSW.
 Brown was sacked in September that year due to her role in the John Barilaro saga as CEO of Investment NSW.
 Mildwater was acting Secretary for a month until she was officially appointed in October.